-- On the Control Panel, expand the Course Tools section and click Wikis.
+- On the Blackboard course left hand menu go to Control Panel, expand the Course Tools section and select Wikis.

-- On the Wikis listing page, click Create Wiki on the action bar.
+- On the Wikis page, click Create Wiki.

-- On the Create Wiki page, type a name and optional instructions.
-Make the wiki available.
+- On the Create Wiki page, enter a name, optional instructions and make the wiki available.

 - Choose the Student Access option.
 You can change the student access at any time.

-- Optionally, select the check box and the number of page saves required to show participants in needs grading status.
-Applying this setting will show the needs grading icon—the exclamation mark—in the Grade Center and place the entries in the queue on the Needs Grading page after the specified number of page saves have been made.
+- Optionally, select the checkbox and the number of page saves required to show participants in needs marking status.
+Applying this setting will show the needs marking icon — the exclamation mark — in the Grade Centre and place the entries in the queue on the Needs Marking page after the specified number of page saves have been made.

-- Optionally, associate a rubric by pointing to Add Rubric.
-To learn more, see Rubrics.
+- Optionally, associate a rubric by clicking Add Rubric.
+To learn more, please see the Rubrics guidance.

 - Click Submit.

-How to Add a Wikis Link to the Course Menu
+How to add a Wikis link to the course

 Option 1: Making the Wiki visible by linking from a specific content page

-- Open the content page you want the wiki to be linked from (or create a new one for this purpose)
+- Open the content area you want the wiki to be linked from (or create a new one for this purpose).

-Option 2: Making the Wiki visible by linking from left side course menu
+Option 2: Making the Wiki visible by linking from left hand course menu

 - Click Tool Link.

-- From the Type drop-down list, click Wikis.
+- From the Type dropdown list, select Wikis.